 What You Should Know About Graduating From College in New Mexico

-New Mexico has several large employers that provide job opportunities after graduation.
-Some of the largest employers include Sandia Corporation, Presbyterian Hospital, Albuquerque Police Department, TriCore Reference Laboratories, and the University of New Mexico School of Medicine.
+Also, New Mexico has several large employers that can provide you with job opportunities after graduation.
+Some of the largest employers include the U.S. Department of Energy, the University of New Mexico, Optum Care, Presbyterian Hospital, and Intel.

 The majority of New Mexico students receive financial aid to help fund their education.
 The resources listed below can provide you with information on need- and merit-based scholarships, grants, and student loans:

 - New Mexico Higher Education Department.
 This agency offers helpful resources on state financial aid opportunities and provides funding for educational expenses.
 Through their website, students can learn about programs such as loan-for-service, loan repayment, scholarships, and grants.

 - Free Application for Federal Student Aid (FAFSA).
 Provided by the U.S. Department of Education, FAFSA is the main form students use to apply for financial aid for college.
 To determine if you’re eligible for aid, submit a completed FAFSA form online.